 7.1 Force Majeure.
 "Force Majeure" shall mean an event not anticipated as of the Effective Date by the Party claiming the Force Majeure (the "Claiming Party"), which is not within the reasonable control of the Party (or in the case of third party obligations or facilities, is not within the reasonable control of the third party) claiming the Force Majeure, and which by the exercise of due diligence the Claiming Party, or third party, is unable to overcome or to obtain, or cause to be obtained, a commercially reasonable substitute therefor, and may include, but is not restricted to acts of God; act of public enemy; war; lightning; fire; violent storm; explosion; civil disturbance; public riot; labor dispute; environmental catastrophe; inability to obtain government permits or utility services or similar events or occurrences; labor or material shortage; sabotage; and action or restraint by public or Governmental Authority, and other events which wholly or partially prevent the mining, hauling, processing, or loading of Coal by Seller or the receiving, transporting, storing, unloading, or utilizing of Coal by Buyer or Buyer's customers.
 If any customer of Buyer declares a force majeure under its contract with Buyer, Buyer shall have the right to declare a Force Majeure.

 7.2 Notice.
 Any Party affected by Force Majeure shall give prompt Notice to the other Party of such condition.
 If either Party is prevented, in whole or in part, from performing any of its obligations due to a Force Majeure, such obligations (other than the obligation to make monetary payments then due or becoming due with respect to performance prior to the event) shall be suspended during the pendency of such Force Majeure.
 The Party shall initiate and continue economically reasonable efforts to remedy any Force Majeure.
-If an event of complete Force Majeure persists for a continuous period of [180] Days, then the Party not claiming Force Majeure may, but is not obligated to, upon three Days’ prior Notice terminate this Agreement and the obligations of the Parties hereunder (except for obligations accrued prior to that date).
+If an event of complete Force Majeure persists for a continuous period of 180 Days, then the Party not claiming Force Majeure may, but is not obligated to, upon three Days’ prior Notice terminate this Agreement and the obligations of the Parties hereunder (except for obligations accrued prior to that date).

 ARTICLE 8 - REPRESENTATIONS AND WARRANTIES